UBC-MDS/eda_mds/README.md

 Basic EDA functions implemented to improve on core Pandas DataFrame functions.

-## Installation

-This project has not yet been uploaded to PyPI.
-Please see [contributing](CONTRIBUTING.md) for instructions to install locally.

 ## Summary

 This package is created for kick-starting the EDA stage of a machine learning and analytics project.